 Hey everybody!
 This is Christine, the NMA’s little sister.
 I’m so excited to be writing this guest post!
 After all, I have been a busy bee following this blog, commenting, sharing it on Facebook, working on the logo, and trying out the recipes for myself.
 Now it’s my turn to share what I love: desserts!
 As Matt has mentioned, I work as a baker for a vegetarian restaurant.
 Before that, I worked for two years as the head baker at a boutique style cupcakery.
-I also am working on starting my own business, Bellylaugh Bakery (you can check out some fun photos of my cakes here).

 For the next month, I will be checking in each Friday with a new healthy recipe to satisfy your sweet tooth!
 I find people are unnecessarily intimidated by baking mainly from what I believe are poorly written recipes and most of all inaccurate baking times.
 So for this first recipe I thought we could ease into it by keeping the oven off.
 Hopefully we can enjoy some awesome desserts that encompass the same real-food (not health-food!) values we apply to the rest of our meals.